 The Agony and the Ecstasy is a fictionalized biography of Michelangelo Buonarroti, one of the most celebrated Italian giants of art who produced masterpieces such as the famous David sculpture in Florence, the Pietà of St. Peter’s Basilica and Cappella Sistina’s frescoes.

-With this book in mind, I’m sure you’ll see both Florence and Rome with a different eye.
+With this book on your mind, you’ll see both Florence and Rome with a completely different eye.

 4. “La Bella Figura” by Beppe Severgnini